DoSomething/contentful-prototype/docs/development/content-types/social-drive-action.md

 - **Internal Title**: This is for our internal Contentful organization and will be how the entry shows up in search results, etc.

-- **Link** : The full URL that the user should share.
-This link will be shortened via API request to [`POST /v2/links`](api-reference/api-v2/links-resource.md) when rendered in the browser.
+- **Link**: The full URL that the user should share.
+This link will be shortened via Bertly's [Create Link](https://github.com/DoSomething/bertly/tree/master/documentation#create-link) endpoint when rendered in the browser.